Amin-Abdikadir/quiz-automation/plan.md

 - Wrapped each major block (launch, navigation, quiz flow, skip link, results check) in try/catch with clear logs ✅

+✅ Bonus fix: Handle page load delays on results screen Added page.waitForLoadState("networkidle") before checking for products ✅ This fixed a timeout issue where products hadn’t loaded yet, even though the page looked ready
+Learned: visually “loaded” isn’t the same as Playwright-ready — networkidle is more reliable for this screen

 ---

 ## 🔜 What’s next